 The Breathlizer reading was in excess of 0.08 alcohol.
 The driver

-other car, (An Afrikaans speaking Mnr Koos Van der Merwe) testified
+other car, (An Afrikaans speaking Koos Van Schalkwyk) testified

 " Ek het nie 'n woord wat Mnr Locke het gesÍ nie verstaan".
 (Locke spoke gibberish).